Zane Keenan: Laois career

 An effective full-forward, Keenan has played with Laois at all levels.
-He first joined the senior panel in 2006, where he made his début against Offaly in O' Moore Park and scored a point.
-In 2008 after a disagreement with manager Damien Fox he was dismissed from the panel.
-He returned in 2009 but after picking up a leg injury in a NHL league game with Kerry he was ruled out for the year and didn't return to the panel till 2013.
-Keenan return had been a good one he won a Division 2A medal against Westmeath he also scored in all four games against Antrim, Carlow, Galway and Clare.
+He first joined the senior panel in 2006, where he made his début against Offaly in O'Moore Park and scored a point.
+In 2008, after a disagreement with manager Damien Fox, he was dismissed from the panel.
+He returned in 2009, but after picking up a leg injury in an NHL league game with Kerry, he was ruled out for the year and didn't return to the panel till 2013.
+Keenan's return had been a good one; he won a Division 2A medal against Westmeath, and he also scored in all four games against Antrim, Carlow, Galway, and Clare.

 Camross career

 He has had success at club level also.
-In 2005 at the age of 16 he played for Camross in the Laois Senior Hurling Championship final but lost out in a replay to Castletown.
-In September 2006 Camross and Castletown played each other in Laois Senior Hurling Championship, where there had an off the field brawl.
-Camross won the game by a score line of 2-11 to 0-10.
+In 2005, at the age of 16, he played for Camross in the Laois Senior Hurling Championship final but lost out in a replay to Castletown.
+In September 2006, Camross and Castletown played each other in the Laois Senior Hurling Championship, where there was an off - the - field brawl.
+Camross won the game, by a score line of 2-11 to 0-10.
 A week after the game both clubs were thrown out of the following championship for 2007 by Laois County Board.
-Both clubs appealed the decision; after months of working together they were allowed back into the championship.
+Both clubs appealed the decision; after months of working together, they were allowed back into the championship.
 But Keenan felt that Laois County Board and some local media had made a personal attack on Camross and him, so he made the decision not to part take with Laois.
 In 2007 Keenan played in Laois County Final, where he scored 3-3 against Portlaoise.
 He ended the year as top scorer and Hurler of the year in Laois Senior Championship.

 His father Frank Keenan is a former player with Laois and manager of Carlow.